 Civics and Citizenship classes help students become active, involved community members and prospective United States citizens.
 ESL for Academic Success is available for higher-level students on a pathway to college.
 State-approved Career Development and College Preparation (CDCP) Certificates of Completion are available for students to earn throughout the ESL program.
-For a list of courses, see course descriptions: English as a Second Language (ESLA) and ESL Education Planning (ESLW).
+NOCE provides job skills training and language support for English language learners.
+ESL students Intermediate High and above can enroll in Career Pathways programs to develop language and job skills at the same time.
+Students earn certificates in both CTE and ESL.
+Contact the ESL program for more information.
+For a list of courses, see course descriptions: English as a Second Language (ESLA).